qwinkler/katacoda-scenarios/swarm-to-kubernetes-migration/step11.md

 The only difference with Docker Swarm is that our service was available at ":8888" port.
 In the Kubernetes, it is not a good practice and is recommended to use DNS records: [Configuration Best Practices](https://kubernetes.io/docs/concepts/configuration/overview)

 Get our objects: `kubectl get deployment,pod,service,secret,ingress -l app=echoserver`{{execute}}

+> Wait until all of the Pods will be in a ready state

 Verify its working: `curl http://echoserver.test`{{execute}}